carlosperate/awesome-microbit/README.md

 - [DAPLink source code](https://github.com/ARMmbed/DAPLink) - Source code for the Mbed DAPLink, contains the build configuration for the micro:bit.
 - [J-Link OB Firmware](https://www.segger.com/bbc-micro-bit.html) - Offers the same flashing functionality than the DAPLink and expands it to include J-Link debugging.
 - [pyOCD](https://github.com/mbedmicro/pyOCD) - Python library for programming and debugging ARM Cortex-M microcontrollers, like the one included in the micro:bit, using the CMSIS-DAP provided by the Interface Chip.
-- [DAP.js](https://github.com/ARMmbed/dapjs) - JavaScript (Node.js and WebUSB) interface to DAP-CMSIS over USB/HID, meant to provide a subset of functionality of pyOCD.
+- [DAP.js](https://github.com/ARMmbed/dapjs) - JavaScript (Node.js and WebUSB) interface to DAP-CMSIS over USB/HID, meant to provide a subset of the PyOCD functionality.

 ## 🔩 Hardware